-- Sailing this area has its hot times of the year and one of the most coveted for sailing is right around the corner!
-This date range is called the “Alkyonides.”
-This is a three-week time span between Christmas and mid-January where the elements for sailing are just right.
-Every day during this period the skies are a crisp, cloudless brilliant blue; the temperature is usually a warm 60 degrees Fahrenheit (15 degrees Celsius).
-Sailing weather like this has been known to cause many a customer to quit their day job in pursuit of the continuous serenity of the sea.
+And of course, sailing this area has its hot times of the year and one of the most coveted for sailing is right around the corner!
+This date range is called the “Alkyonides” which is a three-week time span between Christmas and mid-January where the elements for sailing are just right.
+Every day during this period the skies are a crisp, cloudless brilliant blue and the temperature is usually a warm 60 degrees Fahrenheit (15 degrees Celsius).
+Sailing weather like this has been known to cause many a customer to take a sabbatical from their day job in pursuit of the continuous serenity of the sea.
 Sailor beware!

-To view the Globus Yachting fleet available for charter during the Alkyonides time span click here.
+To peruse Globus Yachting fleet available for charter during the Alkyonides time span click here.

 The Islands of Greece